How To Dismiss An Employee Fairly. A Guide For Employers

 Redundancy

-Some other substantial reason (a personality clash for example)
+Some other substantial reason (personality clash, for example)

 Once there is a potentially fair reason to dismiss, a fair process needs to be followed, otherwise, however fair the reason, the dismissal could be procedurally unfair.